top of page

 Your Pancreas

 Insulin is made in the pancreas.
-When you eat excess amounts of sugar, the pancreas eventually cannot keep up producing enough insulin, and it will stop working as it should, causing your blood sugar levels will rise.
-You develop resistance to insulin.
+When you eat excess amounts of sugar, the pancreas eventually cannot produce enough insulin, and it will stop working as it should, causing your blood sugar levels to rise.
+You develop insulin resistance.
 This leads to type 2 diabetes.
-Diabetes increases your risk of heart, eye, kidney, and vascular disease.
+Diabetes increases your heart, eye, kidney, and vascular disease risk.

 Your Heart and Cardiovascular System

 Insulin (from the pancreas) enters your bloodstream when you eat sugar.
 Insulin helps regulate sugar levels.
-However, excess sugar, leads to excess insulin, eventually insulin resistance, which leads to the "hardening" of your arteries in your circulatory system.
+However, excess sugar leads to excess insulin, eventually insulin resistance, which leads to the "hardening" of the arteries in your circulatory system.

 Sugar contributes to high blood pressure (hypertension).
 Your blood pressure will also remain lower when you consume less sugar.